Experience the Beauty of British Columbia

 No visit to Vancouver is complete without a visit to Stanley Park.
 Visit the beach where you can look out at the tanker ship as they wait to unload cargo at the Port of Vancouver, swim, paddleboard, kayak, or just lay on the beach and take in the sun.
 You can rent a bike and bike the paved path that goes all the way around Stanley Park.
 Visit the Vancouver Aquarium, play Pitch and Putt, play a game of tennis, stroll through the gardens, visit the totem pole display, take a ride on the miniature railway, or take a ride in a horse-drawn carriage.
 There are lots of great places to eat in the park so you can spend the whole day here.

+First stop is Kelowna.
 Welcome to Kelowna, it’s wine country.
 Kelowna has over 40 wineries in the area, a wine tour is a great way to spend the day if your RV rental vacation does not include the kids.
 You can leave your RV rental parked as there are many shuttled wine tours around Kelowna.
 If you are travelling with kids a must stop is Kangaroo Creek Farm.
 Located just outside of Kelowna, Kangaroo Creeks unique program allows children (and adults) to hold baby kangaroos, wallabies and sugar gliders.
 There are many other animals here so plan on spending a few hours.
-Kelowna is situated on Lake Okanagan, home to many great water activities, but keep your eyes open as many people have reported seeing the famous Ogopogo in these waters.
+Kelowna is situated on Lake Okanagan, home to many great water activities.
+Keep your eyes open as many people have reported seeing the famous Ogopogo in these waters.